Lonami/grammers/README.md

 ## Libraries

-The following libraries can be used to work with Telegram in some way:
+The following libraries under [`lib/`] can be used to work with Telegram in some way:

 * **[grammers-client]**: high-level API.
 * **[grammers-crypto]**: cryptography-related methods.